 Learning outcomes Asses ssment criteria Evidence type Portfolio reference Date 5 Minimise the risk of 5.1 Protect the work and its surrounding area from damage. damage to the work and 5.2 Minimise damage and maintain a clean work space. surrounding area when erecting and dismantling access/working platforms 5.3 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other 5.4 Dispose of waste in accordance with legislation.
 5.5 State why the disposal of waste should be carried out in relation to the work.
-6 Complete the work 6.1 Demonstrate completion of the work within the allocated time. within the allocated time when erecting and dismantling access/working 6.2 State the purpose of the work programme and explain why deadlines should be kept in relation to:organisational procedures for reporting circumstances which will platforms affect the work programme.
+6 Complete the work 6.1 Demonstrate completion of the work within the allocated time. within the allocated time when erecting and dismantling 6.2 State the purpose of the work programme and explain why deadlines should be kept in relation to: access/working platforms organisational procedures for reporting circumstances which will affect the work programme.

-Learning outcomes As Asses ssment criteria Evidence type Portfolio reference Date

-7 Comply with the given contract information to erect and dismantle access/ 7.1 Demonstrate the following work skills when erecting and dismantling access/working platforms: moving, positioning/erecting, securing, checking, dismantling and removing.

-working platforms to the required 7.2 Erect, dismantle and store two of the following access equipment to given access regulations:
+Learning outcomes Assess Asses sment criteria Evidence type Portfolio reference Date give info ere given contract information to erect and 7.1 Demonstrate the following work skills when erecting and dismantling access/working platforms: moving, positioning/erecting, securing, checking, dismantling and removing. wor to t smantle access/ orking platforms the required ecification 7.2 Erect, dismantle and store two of the following access equipment to given access regulations: ladders/crawler boards stepladders/platform steps proprietary towers trestle platforms mobile scaffold towers proprietary staging/podiums.

-specification ladders/crawler boards

-stepladders/platform steps

-proprietary towers

-trestle platforms

-mobile scaffold towers

-proprietary staging/podiums.

-Lea Learning outcomes ssment criteria Evidence type Portfolio reference Date 7.3 Describe how to apply safe work practices, follow procedures, report problems and establish the authority needed to rectify them, to: provide protection to the work area establish a base for equipment • erect proprietary access equipment to manufacturer's instructions suitable for the work erect non-proprietary access equipment suitable for the work place protective screens and notices check/monitor equipment during the period of use dismantle and store access equipment use tools and equipment work at height.
+Lea rning outcomes Asses sment criteria Evidence type Portfolio reference Date 7.3 Describe how to apply safe work practices, follow procedures, report problems and establish the authority needed to rectify them, to: provide protection to the work area establish a base for equipment erect proprietary access equipment to manufacturer's instructions suitable for the work erect non-proprietary access equipment suitable for the work place protective screens and notices check/monitor equipment during the period of use dismantle and store access equipment use tools and equipment work at height.
 7.4 Safely use and store materials, hand tools and ancillary equipment.
 7.5 State the needs of other occupations and how to communicate within a team when erecting and dismantling access/working platforms.
 7.6 Describe how to maintain the tools and equipment used when erecting and dismantling access/working platforms.

 Learner name: Date:

 Learner signature: Date:

 Assessor signature: Date:

 Date:

-(if sampled)